 - Third Party (Sponsor) invoices will be issued as per the amounts detailed in your sponsor letter

 - Invoices are issued on an annual basis, normally per academic year.
 If you have a non-standard start date then your fees will be calculated on a pro-rata basis.
 Additional invoices may be produced if Part Time students increase their study within an academic year.

-- If your fees remain unpaid by your sponsor, you will be informed and asked to attend a meeting/virtual meeting wiith the Sponsor Collections team to discuss (this is to make you aware of the outstanding charges and potential implications for your studies)
+- If your fees remain unpaid by your sponsor, you will be informed and asked to attend a meeting/virtual meeting wiith the Commercial Collections team to discuss (this is to make you aware of the outstanding charges and potential implications for your studies)